communitybridge/easycla/dev.md

   insteadOf = https://github.com/
 ```

-This will allow the Golang `dep` tool to pull dependencies from private
+This GoLang build file (Makefile) will handling pulling dependencies from the private
 repositories.

 ### Building Go Source